andreasspindler/Libpreempt/FAQ.md

 ### How does preemptive multitasking work for real-time systems?

-**Preemptive multitasking** creates the illusion that multiple processes and threads run concurrently on a single processor, while they are actually only assigned a time slice.
+Preemptive multitasking creates the illusion that multiple processes and threads run concurrently on a single processor, while in reality they are actually only assigned a time slice.
 If the time slice is exceeded, the process or thread is "preempted", i.e. interrupted and has to wait for its next time slice.

 Real-time threads are an exception here.
 They are only interrupted if a thread with a higher priority (**FIFO**) or the same priority (**RR**) is to run, or if `sched_yield()` is called explicitly.
-A real-time thread can take over and paralyze the entire system if it does not return quickly enough or - in the case of longer jobs - voluntarily calls `sched_yield()`.
+Therefore a real-time thread can take over and paralyze the entire system if it does not return quickly enough or - in the case of longer tasks - voluntarily calls `sched_yield()`.

 For this reason, RT throttling is activated under Linux: by default 5% of the CPU time is also assigned to non-RT threads per second.